 Is Uganda safe for LGBTQ?

-Generally, any public displays of affection are very frowned upon.
+Any public displays of affection are frowned upon in the country.
 This is for all kinds of couples regardless of whether one is gay or heterosexual.
+If you identify as LGBTQ, you should be careful about expressing your identity in untrusted public settings.

 Like everyone else, your visit to Uganda will be safe.
-Feel free to talk to us for some more reassurance.
+Feel free to talk to us if you need more reassurance.

 Here are some common travel safety tips, that will help you not just in Uganda but everywhere.
 You have probably already been practicing these in your other travels, and they should be just easy.

 - Respect the local law and customs.
-This is to make sure that your hosts – the Ugandans are not hurt or offended by your visit.
-Our guide is always your going to be your immediate contact and you should feel free to ask him any questions – including what is legal, illegal, frowned upon, and more.
+This is to make sure that your hosts are not hurt or offended by your visit.
+Our guide is always going to be your immediate contact and you should feel free to ask him any questions – including what is legal, illegal, frowned upon, and more.

 - Keep a copy of your documents.
 This applies to every country.
 A copy or pictures of your travel documents gives you just a bit more peace of mind because misplaced documents can ruin your day and trip.